Neat-Lang/neat/doc/sphinx/intro.rst

 .. _D: https://www.dlang.org/
 .. _Walter Bright: https://en.wikipedia.org/wiki/Walter_Bright
-.. [#references] Buy me a drink and ask me why referenceability is the great killer of language and library design
+.. [#references] Meaning `&var` doesn't compile.
+If you're bored, buy me a drink and ask me why referenceability is the
-    that nobody ever talks about.
+    great killer of language and library design that nobody ever talks about.